watermelontools/watermelon-vscode/README.md

 Watermelon has 2 features that you can use for free:

 - Hover to get context
-- Get most relevant Pull Request (500 queries per month)
+- Get most relevant Pull Request
+- Jira (get the most relevant ticket)
+- Slack (get the most relevant message thread)

+More integrations coming soon!

 ### Hover To Get Context